ICJIA/icjia-accessibility-portal/content/faqs.md

 4. **Evidence** (audit results, remediation logs, training completion, procurement language)
 5. **Escalation path** (who decides tradeoffs when priorities conflict)

-**Why this helps:** It prevents “we didn’t know” and gives leadership a concrete way to support resourcing decisions.
+**Why this helps:** It prevents "we didn't know" and gives leadership a concrete way to support resourcing decisions.

-### ICJIA has many public sites.
-Where can I see the audit reports for each site?

-{new:2025-12-30}

-**Quick answer:** ICJIA web developers are methodically adding accessibility reports for each public site.
-Look for an "Accessibility Report" link in the footer of ICJIA websites.
-Here are some recent ICJIA accessibility reports: <a href="https://accessibility.icjia.app/docs/accessibility/index.html" target="_blank" rel="noopener noreferrer">ICJIA Accessibility Portal (this site)</a> | <a href="https://r3.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">R3 site</a> | <a href="https://i2i.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">i2i site</a>.
-Additional reports will be added as sites are audited and remediated.

-**Full explanation:**

-**Web developers are working through adding reports for each site.** The goal is to provide accessibility reports for all ICJIA public websites.
-These reports are being added systematically as web developers audit and document each site.

-**How to find reports:**

-- **Look in the footer** — Most ICJIA sites will have an "Accessibility Report" link in the footer (similar to this portal)
-- **Reports are site-specific** — Each website will have its own report documenting that site's accessibility status
-- **Available reports** — These are some recent ICJIA accessibility reports.
-Additional reports will be added as sites are audited and remediated:
-  - <a href="https://accessibility.icjia.app/docs/accessibility/index.html" target="_blank" rel="noopener noreferrer">ICJIA Accessibility Portal (this site)</a>
-  - <a href="https://r3.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">R3 site (r3.illinois.gov)</a>
-  - <a href="https://i2i.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">i2i site (i2i.illinois.gov)</a>

-**Important limitations:**

-- **These reports cover websites only** — The accessibility reports use <a href="https://github.com/dequelabs/axe-core" target="_blank" rel="noopener noreferrer">axe-core</a> to run automated accessibility tests for the websites themselves (HTML structure, navigation, forms, etc.)
-- **They do NOT cover content files** — The reports do not test or document accessibility of PDFs, Excel files, Word documents, PowerPoint presentations, or other content files hosted on the sites.
-Content accessibility is the responsibility of content creators, not web developers.
-- **Automated testing has limits** — While axe-core catches many issues, manual testing with keyboard navigation and screen readers is still required for full compliance

-**What this means for content creators:**

-If you're creating documents, PDFs, or other content files, you're responsible for making those accessible — the website accessibility reports don't cover your content.
-See: [Do all documents need to be accessible?](#content-accessibility-documents-pdfs-presentations-do-all-documents-need-to-be-accessible) | [How do I make a PDF accessible?](#content-accessibility-documents-pdfs-presentations-how-do-i-make-a-pdf-accessible) | [How do I make a Word document accessible?](#content-accessibility-documents-pdfs-presentations-how-do-i-make-a-word-document-accessible)
+---

+## State Agency Applicability

 ### Do we need an accessibility coordinator?
 Can't the web developer just take care of it?

 {new:2025-12-28}

 **Quick answer:** Yes, you need an accessibility coordinator.
-Web developers can't just handle accessibility on their own because: (1) accessibility is much bigger than just websites — it includes documents, videos, social media, mobile apps, and third-party tools; (2) web developers are busy doing the technical implementation work; (3) accessibility requires organizational policy, resource allocation, and strategic decisions that web developers typically don't have authority to make.
-The coordinator should be someone in executive or compliance roles who can set policy, allocate resources, and coordinate across departments.
+Web developers can't handle accessibility alone because: (1) accessibility covers documents, videos, social media, mobile apps, and third-party tools — not just websites; (2) web developers are busy with technical implementation; (3) accessibility requires organizational policy and resource allocation decisions that web developers typically can't make.
+The coordinator should be someone in executive or compliance roles.

 **Why web developers can't just handle it:**

 **Accessibility is bigger than websites:**

-- **Websites** — Web developers handle this, but it's only one part of accessibility compliance
+- **Websites** — Web developers handle this, but it's only one part of accessibility compliance.
-- **Documents** — PDFs, Word files, Excel spreadsheets (content creators' responsibility)
+- **Documents** — PDFs, Word files, Excel spreadsheets (content creators' responsibility).
-- **Videos** — Captions, transcripts (content creators' responsibility)
+- **Videos** — Captions, transcripts (content creators' responsibility).
-- **Social media** — Accessible posts, alt text, captions (communications teams' responsibility)
+- **Social media** — Accessible posts, alt text, captions (communications teams' responsibility).
-- **Mobile apps** — If your agency has apps, they need accessibility too
+- **Mobile apps** — If your agency has apps, they need accessibility too.
-- **Third-party tools** — Procurement decisions, vendor accessibility requirements (procurement/legal teams' responsibility)
+- **Third-party tools** — Procurement decisions, vendor accessibility requirements (procurement/legal teams' responsibility).

 Web developers can't set policy or allocate resources for all of these areas — they can only implement accessibility for websites.

 **Web developers are busy doing the work:**

-- Web developers are actively implementing accessibility standards, fixing issues, and testing websites
+- Web developers are actively implementing accessibility standards, fixing issues, and testing websites.
-- They're doing the technical compliance work, not coordinating organizational strategy
+- They're doing the technical compliance work, not coordinating organizational strategy.
-- They need someone to gather information from them and report progress to leadership
+- They need someone to gather information from them and report progress to leadership.
-- They don't have time to coordinate across departments or set agency-wide policy
+- They don't have time to coordinate across departments or set agency-wide policy.

 **Accessibility requires organizational authority:**

-- **Policy decisions** — Setting accessibility standards, priorities, and processes agency-wide
+- **Policy decisions** — Setting accessibility standards, priorities, and processes agency-wide.
-- **Resource allocation** — Approving budgets, training, tools, and time allocation
+- **Resource allocation** — Approving budgets, training, tools, and time allocation.
-- **Cross-department coordination** — Working with IT, communications, legal, procurement, and content teams
+- **Cross-department coordination** — Working with IT, communications, legal, procurement, and content teams.
-- **Strategic reporting** — Reporting compliance status, risks, and progress to executive staff
+- **Strategic reporting** — Reporting compliance status, risks, and progress to executive staff.

 Web developers typically don't have this organizational authority — they're technical implementers, not policy setters.